 The AN process may be initiated with the Programming Screen review or later, prior to initiating the PD&E Study.
-For Federal-aid projects, the AN also begins the Federal Consistency Review process.
+For Federal-aid projects, the AN also begins the Federal Consistency Review process under the Coastal Zone Management Act of 1972, which authorizes Florida to review certain federal activities for consistency with the adopted Florida Coastal Management Program (FCMP).
 Figure 4-3 provides an overview of the AN process.
 Refer to Section 2.3.4 of this Manual and PD&E Manual, Part 1, Chapter 3, Preliminary Environmental Discussion and Advance Notification, for more information about the AN process.

 Prior to distributing the AN (either with the Programming Screen review or later), the FDOT ETDM Coordinator, Project Manager, or a member of the project team creates the AN package.
-The AN package consists of a cover letter, transmittal list, Application for Federal Assistance (if appropriate)1, location maps, and a Fact Sheet.
+The AN package consists of a cover letter, transmittal list, Application for Federal Assistance (if appropriate), location maps, and a Fact Sheet.
 The AN Fact Sheet includes the project description, purpose and need, and PED (refer to PD&E Manual, Part 1, Chapter 3, Preliminary Environmental Discussion and Advance Notification for additional guidance).
 The AN package is created using the EST (with the exception of the cover letter).
 Information entered for the Fact Sheet that corresponds to other reports in the EST (e.g., project description) is reflected in those reports.
 Any other reports or supporting materials used to develop the AN package should be uploaded to the EST for reference.